ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The 'more' parameter MUST be present and MUST specify the CBOR simple value "false" (0xf4) if U <= MAX_DIFF_BATCH, or the CBOR simple value "true" (0xf5) otherwise.

-      If the 'more' parameter has value "true", the requester can send a follow-up diff query request including the query parameter 'cursor', with the same value of the 'cursor' parameter specified in this diff query response.
+      If the 'more' parameter has value "true", the requester can send a follow-up diff query request including the 'cursor' query parameter, with the same value of the 'cursor' parameter specified in this diff query response.
 As defined in {{sec-using-cursor-diff-query-response-cursor}}, this would result in the Authorization Server transferring the following subset of series items as diff entries, thus resuming from where interrupted in the previous transfer.

 ### Cursor Specified in the Diff Query Request {#sec-using-cursor-diff-query-response-cursor}

-If the update collection associated with the requester is not empty and the diff query request includes the query parameter 'cursor' with value P, the Authorization Server proceeds as follows, depending on which of the following two cases hold.
+If the update collection associated with the requester is not empty and the diff query request includes the 'cursor' query parameter with value P, the Authorization Server proceeds as follows, depending on which of the following two cases hold.

 * Case A - The series item X with 'index' having value P and the series item Y with 'index' having value (P + 1) % (MAX_INDEX + 1) are both not found in the update collection associated with the requester.
 This occurs when the item Y (and possibly further ones after it) has been previously removed from the history of updates for that requester (see step 5 at {{sec-trl-endpoint-supporting-diff-queries}}).